 What do you need to join BSV Belsen?

-1. Declaration of membership BSV Belsen
+1. Membership application BSV Belsen

-2. Privacy Policy Information Sheet
+2. Data Privacy Statement Information Sheet

-Statutes of the BSV Belsen from 1976 e.
+Statutes of BSV Belsen from 1976 e.
 V.

 §1 Name and registered office of the association

-§2 Purpose and objectives
+§2 Purpose and Objectives

-§3 Club colors
+§3 Club Colors

 The club colors are black, red and yellow.